Editorial Standards

 If you make a Section 338 election and the transaction is a qualified stock purchase, you are in Form 8883 territory.
 The old target and the new target must each file Form 8883 with the appropriate return that reflects the deemed transaction.
 This is not a standalone submission.

-You generally do not file Form 8883 for a straight asset purchase.
+You generally do not file Form 8883 for a straight asset purchase; that is Form 8594 territory under Section 1060, and the two forms are not interchangeable.
 You also skip it if there is no valid Section 338 election, for example, if the stock acquisition does not reach 80 percent of vote and value, so it is not a qualified stock purchase.
 The filing flows from the election, not from the legal form of the deal.

 Quick check, no election, no Form 8883.
 Election made, allocation required.